riscv-rust/fu740-hal/README.md

 # `fu740-hal`

-> Peripheral access API for FU740 SoC
+> HAL for FU740 SoC

 This project is developed and maintained by the [RISC-V team][team].